marinasundstrom/CheckedExceptions/README.md

 ## Proposed syntax

-This would integrate the analyzer into the programming language.

-There could be syntax added to the C# programming language.
+The analyzer could be added to C# and there could be special syntax:

 ```csharp
 public class DataFetcher